 This is the number of points or line segments to consider when defining the trailing edge of the slice (see Fig. B2).
 A value of 1 defines the trailing edge as the aft-most point.
 This is best for sharp trailing edges.
-A positive number greater than 1 initiates a search over the aft-most te_def segments for corners, after which the trailing edge is taken as the average coordinate over all the detected corners.
+A value of $te_def > 1$ initiates a search over the aft-most te_def segments for corners, after which the trailing edge is taken as the average coordinate over all the detected corners.
 Two corners are assumed to be the desired number, and warnings are output if only one or more than two are found.
 The value of te_def must be chosen judiciously.
 It should be large enough to allow both corners to be found but not so large as to cause excessive searching or for any non-trailing edge corners to be found.
-A positive value of te_def is best for and recommended only for squared-off trailing edges.
-A negative number indicates a parabolic fit of the aft-most $abs(te_def)$ points, which is best for rounded or blunted trailing edges.
+A value greater than one is best for, and recommended only for, squared-off trailing edges.
+A negative number indicates a parabolic fit of the aft-most abs(te_def) points, which may be best for rounded or blunted trailing edges.
+However, the parabolic-fit option entails extra work, which may be a consideration for time-dependent cases with many slices, such as coupled CFD/CSD rotorcraft cases